bhaskarakepati/angulartask/README.md

 ## Follow the below steps to run the application

-   Make Sure you have installed Node and Angular Install node modules using 'npm install'
+  1) Make Sure you have installed Node and Angular
+  2) Install node modules using `npm install`
-   Run `ng serve` command which will start the dev server.
+  3) Run `ng serve` command which will start the dev server.
 Please Navigate to `http://localhost:4200/` to see the test application

 ## Running unit tests